3296-01-f19temple/lab5-jordanbanksim-park-salisbury-create-destroy-team/README.md

  another transfer deposits at least the difference of the required amount into that account to continue.
  While this works fine during the runtime, when the transfer threads run near the end of their set runtime, a deadlock can occur if there are threads waiting for funds to continue a transfer, but all other non-waiting threads have completed their run.
-Like the other tasks, we begin this by detailing the problem and potential solution above in the README before starting on the actual implementation.
-  - Finish this section
+This issue was avoided by having the bank store a flag which indicated whether it was open and having the first transfer thread which finished all of its transfers 'close' the bank by setting that flag and waking up all sleeping transfer threads.

 ## Team work